nodejs/node/doc/api/perf_hooks.md

 added: v8.5.0
 -->

+> Note: This class is an extension by Node.js.
+It's not available in Web
+> browsers.

 Provides timing details for Node.js itself.
+The constructor of this class is not directly exposed to users.

 ### `performanceNodeTiming.bootstrapComplete`
 <!-- YAML